u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/connect_device.rst

     iot_device.action(data);

-In your driver, define an `action` method that will be executed when called from an Odoo module.
+In your driver, define an `action` method that will be executed when called from an Thrive Bureau ERP module.
 It takes the data given during the call as argument.

 .. code-block:: python